 The AI virtual assistant market is expected to grow to $46 billion by 2027, with mobile and app-based assistants leading adoption.
 Startups that move fast with full-stack AI chatbot development services and support for on-device AI assistant architecture are better positioned than ever.

-How Startups Can Build a Better Siri Right Now?
+How Startups Can Build a Better Siri in 2025?

 With Apple delaying the release of its advanced voice assistant, AI startups have a unique opportunity to capture market share, attract investor attention, and lead the future of personal AI tools.
 Here’s how startups can build smarter, faster, and more useful Siri alternatives in 2025.